dheer-prog/smart_ptr/README.md

 # smart_ptr
 Simple header file for smart pointer-style cleanup in C.

+Just need to #include "smart_ptr.h" to use this library

 This header uses GCC/Clang's `cleanup` attribute so a pointer is automatically freed when it goes out of scope.